 There are some interesting reviews of what appears to be an exceptionally poor piece of work:

 This website includes a list of JFK assassination books, almost all of which are more credible than Killing Kennedy.

 Bill O’Reilly and Martin Dugard were not the first writers to publish a book under this title.
 In 1995, the prolific author Harrison Livingstone released Killing Kennedy and the Hoax of the Century, which takes pot shots at the easy target of Gerald Posner’s Case Closed, as well as claiming that the Zapruder film is a fake.

 Marina Oswald and the JFK Assassination

 Marina Oswald was obliged, under the discreet threat of deportation from the United States, to co–operate in making a case against her late husband:

 - She claimed that Lee Oswald had practised firing a rifle before the assassination.

 - She claimed that Lee Oswald had attempted to assassinate General Edwin Walker several months before the killing of President Kennedy.

 - She claimed that Lee Oswald had intended to assassinate Richard Nixon on a visit to Dallas early in 1963.

-According to Commission Exhibit 325, Marina Oswald may have received $132,350 during this period by selling the rights to her story to various media outlets.
+According to CE 325 (WCHE, vol.16, p.917), Marina Oswald may have received $132,350 during this period by selling the rights to her story to various media outlets.
 The more inventive conspiracy theorists have speculated that some of this largesse was an indirect reward for incriminating Lee Oswald.
-As an indication of what $132,350 was worth in 1963, Lee Harvey Oswald’s $1.25–an–hour job at the Texas School Book Depository would have earned him roughly $3,000 per year.
+As an indication of what $132,350 was worth in the early 1960s, Lee Harvey Oswald’s $1.25–an–hour job at the Texas School Book Depository would have earned him roughly $3,000 per year.